Réaltán Ní Leannáin

 In 2014 Petra won the prestigious Veronika Poetry Prize for best poetry collection book for her collection of poems with the title 'P(l)ast za p(l)astjo' ('Layer after layer/Trap after trap').
 Her other books of poetry include 'Luknja'/'The Hole' (1994), Šus v glavo/A Shot to the Head' (1996), 'Slina/Saliva' (1998), and 'Uvod v poželenje/An Introduction to Desire' (2004).

-Zdravko (Valentin) Duša, born on the 25th of November in 1950, got his BA in English language and literature as well as Comparative Literature and Literary Theory at the Faculty of Arts in Ljubljana.
-He started working as a journalist for the daily newspaper Delo in 1975 and later became a textwriter at the same newspaper house.
+Zdravko (Valentin) Duša, born on the 25th of November in 1950, studied Comparative Literature and English Language at the Faculty of Philosophy at the University of Ljubljana.
+He started working as a journalist for the daily newspaper Delo in 1975 and later became a text writer at the same newspaper house.
 In the year 1987 Zdravko got employed at Cankarjeva publishing house where he continued working until his retirement in 2014.
 Duša was editor of the novel collection XX.
-Stoletje/XX.
-Century and of the collection Bela krizantema/White Chrysanthemum which featured extensive national poetry anthologies.
+Stoletje / XX.
+Century and of the collection Bela krizantema / White Chrysanthemum which featured extensive national poetry anthologies.
 While working there Duša also started and edited a collection of youth prose Najst/Teen as well as collections Poezija/Poetry and Čas misli/Time of thought (original Slovenian humanities), but he also co-edited the collection Moderni klasiki/Modern classics (translated novel writing).

 Zdravko Duša was awarded the Schwentner prize at the 30th Slovene Book Fair for his contribution to Slovenian publishing.
 Zdravko is also an author and translator, especially of dramatics.
 He has also prepared one of the first anthologies of Slovenian Women's Literature/Writing/Fiction in English and an anthology of American dramatics of the 20th century; as a journalist he dealt with the topics of publishing and wider cultural issues.